rolazabal/Memorichuelas/README.md

 ## Implementation

-Version 0.2.0 of `Memorichuelas` aims to implement all functionality except set management and quiz games, which means about 1/2 of the app's overall functionality is implemented.
+Version 0.1.7 of `Memorichuelas` aims to implement all functionality except set management and quiz games, which means about 1/2 of the app's overall functionality is implemented.

-###Frontend
+### Frontend
 `Memorichuelas` uses `React` and `Vite`.

-###Backend
+### Backend
 `Memorichuelas` uses `Node.js`.

-###Database
+### Database

 `Memorichuelas` uses `PostgreSQL`.